larryhastings/big/README.md

   is like an extended version of Python's `enumerate`, inspired by Jinja's ["loop special variables":](https://jinja.palletsprojects.com/en/stable/templates/#for) it wraps an iterator and provides convenient metadata.
+* Added `filterator` to *big.itertools*.
+The name `filterator` is a portmanteau of "filter" and "iterator";
+  it's a pass-through iterator that filters values.
+  You pass in an iterator, and rules for what values you want to see / you don't want to see, and it returns an iterator that only yields the values you want.
 * Added support for Python 3.14, mainly to support t-strings:
   * `python_delimiters` now recognizes all the new string prefixes containing `t` (or `T`).